fluent/fluent-logger-python/README.md

 # A Python structured logger for Fluent

 Many web/mobile applications generate huge amount of event logs (c,f. login, logout, purchase, follow, etc).
 To analyze these event logs could be really valuable for improving the service.
-However, the challenge is collecting these logs seasily and reliably.
+However, the challenge is collecting these logs easily and reliably.

 [Fluent](http://github.com/fluent/fluent) solves that problem by having: easy installation, small footprint, plugins, reliable buffering, log forwarding, etc.